 - Awesome things to do in Cozumel

 - The best route for a day trip in Cozumel

 How to get to Cozumel from Playa del Carmen?

-There are 2 different ferry companies doing the trips throughout the day.
-There’s no difference in prices or service.
+There are 2 different ferry companies doing trips throughout the day with no difference in prices or services.
 Simply take the one that’s scheduled next.

 They go very often, at least once in an hour.
 The cost of a one-way ticket is 140 Mexican pesos, which is about 8 USD.

 They always say that today is a special deal for the ferry price, that might be gone tomorrow.
 But don’t fall for it, as ferry prices are always the same everywhere actually.

-However, there are also few official looking stands where you can get the ferry ticket without all the unnecessary hassle.
+However, there are also a few official-looking stands where you can get the ferry ticket without all the unnecessary hassle.